Toward Accurate and Reliable Iris Segmentation Using Uncertainty Learning: Method

 \section{Method}

-This section will introduce the technical details of the proposed IrisUsformer.
+This section will introduce the technical details of the proposed BiTrans and ISUL.

-\subsection{Architecture overview}
+\subsection{Architecture Overview}

-The overall architecture of the proposed IrisUsformer is illustrated in Figure~\ref{fig_framework} (a).
-The proposed method adopts a U-shaped architecture consisting of encoder, bottleneck, decoder, skip connections, segmentation head, and auxiliary head.
-There are two basic units in our model, IrisUsformer encoder block for encoder and bottleneck, IrisUsformer decoder block for the decoder.
+The overall architecture of the proposed method is illustrated in Figure~\ref{fig_framework}.
+The proposed method adopts a residual encoder-decoder architecture consisting of encoder, bottleneck, decoder, skip connections, segmentation head, and auxiliary head.
+In BiTrans, the basic unit for contextual aggregation is the BiTrans block.
+The encoder and bottleneck adopt the vanilla BiTrans block, while the decoder adopts its cross-attention version.

-The encoder is alternately stacked by Dense Down-sampling Convolutions (DDCs) and encoder blocks.
+The encoder is alternately stacked by Dense Down-sampling Convolutions (DDCs) and BiTrans blocks.
 DDC is the down-sampling version of the Dense up-sampling Convolution (DUC), and it is used to reduce the input resolution for multi-scale feature generation.
 DDC divides the iris image into a grid of non-overlapping patches and arranges the pixels in the patch to different channels.
-Then, a $1\times1$ convolutional layer is placed at the end of DDC to project arranged features to arbitrary channels.
-More details about DDC are displayed in Appendix-A. DDC generates features with different spatial resolutions while encoder blocks model the local and global context of these features.
-In the forward propagation stage, an iris image travels through the combination of DDCs and encoder blocks to produce hierarchical feature representations.
+Then, an $1\times1$ convolutional layer is placed at the end of DDC to project arranged features to certain channels.
+More details about DDC are displayed in Appendix-A. DDC generates features with different spatial resolutions while BiTrans blocks model the spatial and visual context of these features.
+In the forward propagation stage, an ocular image travels through the combination of DDCs and BiTrans blocks to produce hierarchical feature representations.

 As for the decoder, we design a symmetrical structure with the encoder.
-Specifically, IrisUsformer decoder blocks and DUCs construct the main body of the decoder.
+Specifically, BiTrans blocks and DUCs construct the main body of the decoder.
 These DUCs are inserted into the decoder for an opposite goal of DDCs, i.e., increasing the spatial resolution of features.
-The decoder block leverages the cross-attention to guide the generation of segmentation prediction according to multi-scale features from skip connections.
+The BiTrans block leverages the cross-attention to guide the generation of segmentation prediction according to multi-scale features from skip connections.